bszeti/dropwizard-dwexample/README.md

 # Dropwizard example

-An example project using the [Dropwizard Java REST framework](http://www.dropwizard.io/) (v1.1.0) showing coding practices that were used successfully in real world projects.
+An example project using the [Dropwizard Java REST framework](http://www.dropwizard.io/) (v1.1.0) showing coding practices that were used successfully in real world projects:
 - Project structure
 - GET and POST resources
 - Healthcheck with build info